gkgaurav31/spring/03-using-stereotype-annotation-to-add-beans.md

 ```

 > `PreConstruct`: Very similarly, but less encountered in real-world apps, you can use an annotation
-> named @PreDestroy.
+> named `@PreDestroy`.
 With this annotation, you define a method that Spring calls immediately before closing and clearing the context.